nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Example:** `food_intake_add d/31 Mar 2021 n/tomato c/10 f/10 p/10`

 **Note:** At least one value of nutrients is required to create new food item.
-If a nutrient value is not provided, it will be set to 0 by default.
+If a particular nutrient value is not provided, it will be set to 0 by default for that.

 **Expected output:**